assareh/terraform-vsphere-virtual-machine/README.md

 - Owner
     - This should be your internal ID or project ID if you are a contractor.

+Your Terraform workspace will also require vCenter credentials.

 ## Defaults
 * Ubuntu 18.04 (hashidemos packer image)
 * 1 CPU